willgibbins/unittestingkata/README.md

 The following is a TDD Kata- an exercise in coding, refactoring and test-first, that you should apply daily for at least 15 minutes (I do 30).

+The emphasis of this exercise is not only on TDD, but also mocking and good Object Oriented practices.
+For example, a class that parses text may not be the most appropriate place to perform arithmetic operations.

+The libraries included in this Maven project are: JUnit 4, Mockito, and Hamcrest.

 Before You Start
 ----------------